tirkarp/covid19-resource-library/mobility/facebook/README.md

 ## Datasets

-Among the datasets we have downloaded, we found three that provide data related to human mobility data:
+Among the datasets we have downloaded, we found three that provide data related to human mobility:

 - [**Travel Pattern**](#travel-pattern): # of users moving from one place to another
 - [**Movement Range**](#movement-range): change in user movement compared to a baseline (publicly available)